raystack/frontier/docs/docs/introduction.md

 ## What is Shield?

-Shield by ODPF is a role-based cloud-native user management system, identity & access proxy, and authorization server for your applications and API endpoints.
+Shield by Raystack is a role-based cloud-native user management system, identity & access proxy, and authorization server for your applications and API endpoints.
 It is purely API-driven and provides CLI, HTTP and GRPC APIs and an Admin Portal and for simpler developer experience.
 Shield is designed to be easy to use Identity and Access Management tool which handles user authentication by providing a Single-Sign-On(SSO) with any provider which adheres to the OIDC Protocol.
 Shield being an authorization-aware reverse-proxy service, intercepts incoming client requests and evaluate the authorization rules associated with the requested resources.
 It checks the client's credentials and permissions against the defined access policies before allowing or denying access to the backend services.

 ![Shield flow diagram](./shield-flow-diagram.png)